Speed up your work using the Excel paste values shortcut key. We will show various shortcut keys to perform this operation quickly.

 Mac

 This shortcut does the task in seconds.
-Don’t forget: We’ve just built an ultimate guide regarding Excel Shortcuts, so if you find this article useful, definitely check it.
+Don’t forget: We’ve just built an ultimate guide regarding Excel Shortcuts, so if you find this article useful, check it out.

 Steps to use the paste values shortcut:

-1. Select the source range that you want to copy using the Ctrl+C shortcut.
+1. Select the source range you want to copy using the Ctrl+C shortcut.

 2. Select the target cell (or a range of cells) and select the top-left cell where you want to paste values.
 In this example, cell G2.